awtotty/3dg/README.md

 # 3dg
 3dg is a simple web application that generates graphs of multivariable functions using [`vis.js`](http://visjs.org/).
+Much of this code was borrowed from the `vis.js` tutorials.

 ## How to use
 Clone or download the source code.
 If you download the `zip` file, extract the contents to your desired location.
 Open `3dg.html`.